mmilano/SidePanelCollapse/README.md

 See the [Bootstrap Collapse documentation][BS-collapse] for details of the fundamental collapse component requirements.

-# Installing SidePanelCollapse
+## Installation Options

 Installation of SidePanelCollapse means installing the library into your own project.
 Two options are available.

 ### Option A: External Linked Files

-This is the simplest way of using SidePanelCollapse: the javascript and css files are added to the HTML page(s) as external resources.
+This is the simplest way of using SidePanelCollapse: the javascript and CSS files are added to the HTML page(s) as external resources.

  ```html
  <!DOCTYPE html>